jsog/jsog-jackson/README.md

 # JavaScript Object Graphs with Jackson

 This is a plugin for Jackson which can serialize cyclic object graphs in the [JSOG format](https://github.com/jsog/jsog).
-At the moment it can only serialize, not deserialize, but this is adequate for sending data to JavaScript clients.
+It can both serialize and deserialize, however, it currently cannot deserialize polymoprhic (ie @JsonTypeInfo) objects.

 ## Source code